redumit/exam_scheduler/README.md

 # exam_scheduler
-manly concern in exam scheduler of colleges
+concern in exam scheduler of colleges